banskt/saik.at/content/_index.md

 <!---
 A genuine leader is not a searcher for consensus but a molder of consensus.
 Martin Luther King Jr. -->
-I am a computational genomics scientist in the [Department of Human Genetics](https://genes.uchicago.edu/) at the [University of Chicago](https://www.uchicago.edu).
+I am a computational genomics scientist in [New York Genome Center](https://www.nygenome.org/) in the research group of [David Knowles](https://daklab.github.io/).
-I work in the group of [Matthew Stephens](https://stephenslab.uchicago.edu/) to develop Bayesian machine learning methods for high-dimensional data.
+I develop machine learning methods for high-dimensional data.
 I [code](https://github.com/banskt), write [equations](https://www.biorxiv.org/content/early/2018/06/04/198911)
 and solve [problems](https://scholar.google.com/citations?user=Olrxt2IAAAAJ) which interest and/or annoy me, often learning [new skills](/about) along the way.

+Before joining the NYGC, I worked with [Matthew Stephens](https://stephenslab.uchicago.edu/) in the [Department of Human Genetics](https://genes.uchicago.edu/) at the [University of Chicago](https://www.uchicago.edu).
 Earlier, I worked at the [Max Planck Institute for Multidisciplinary Sciences](https://www.mpinat.mpg.de/en), G&ouml;ttingen with [Johannes S&ouml;ding](https://www.mpibpc.mpg.de/soeding).
 I completed my Ph.D at the [Indian Institute of Science](https://iisc.ac.in/) supervised by [Biman Bagchi](https://en.wikipedia.org/wiki/Biman_Bagchi).